Skip to content

 Bring your four-legged friend to Ludshott Common | © National Trust Images/James Dobson

 Responsible owners and their dogs are welcome at Ludshott Common.
-Here’s some information to help you plan a visit here with your four-legged friend, including the Canine Code which all dog owners are asked to follow to ensure everyone has an enjoyable day.
+Here’s some information to help you plan a visit here with your four-legged friend and ensure everyone has an enjoyable day.

 Things to keep in mind

-Be mindful of the countryside code and keep an eye out for warning and information signs around the common during your walk.
+• Look out for signs: be mindful of the countryside code and keep an eye out for warning and information signs around the common during your walk.
+We use these to communicate important and seasonal information.

 Enjoy the landscape with your dog | © National Trust Images/Chris Lacey